mafe72/Retroflag-NESPi-Front-Panel-Control-Board/README.md

 It's very important to follow the right pin configuration to prevent damage to your Pi.
 If you haven't, see the Hardware Installation section.

-This instruction is a *step-by-step guide* to install necessary software for your **Retroflag NESPi Front Panel Control Board**.
+This instructions are a *step-by-step guide* to install necessary software for your **Retroflag NESPi Front Panel Control Board**.
 You can setup this via SSH or using the command line interface in your RetroPie.
 To enter the command line interface of RetroPie, *PRESS* ***F4*** just after booting up.

 ----------